Phoenix Water Quality at a Glance

 Water Sources and Treatment

-• Groundwater Management: Phoenix has discontinued using “legacy” groundwater wells with naturally occurring contaminants like arsenic and fluoride, instead focusing on blending high-quality aquifer water with treated surface water.
+• Groundwater Management: Phoenix has historically discontinued use of contaminated groundwater wells with naturally occurring arsenic and fluoride, blending high-quality aquifer water with treated surface water.
+The 1980 Arizona Groundwater Management Act provides legal infrastructure for 100-year water supply planning across Active Management Areas including Greater Phoenix.

 Sustainability Initiatives

-• Water Recycling Leadership: The city’s award-winning reclaimed water system delivers treated wastewater for irrigation, industrial uses, and groundwater recharge, recycling over 98% of the wastewater it treats annually.
+• Water Recycling Leadership: The city’s reclaimed water system delivers treated wastewater for irrigation, industrial uses, and groundwater recharge.
+The Tres Rios Environmental Restoration Project restores nearly 700 acres along the Salt River, creating a natural ecosystem that treats water and supports wildlife while providing recreational space.

 Infrastructure Improvements